jaelynbos/Atenuis_Philippines/README.md

 B) Bioninformatic pre-processing \
 C) Analysis

 All pre-processing, mapping, and  analysis was run on the University of California's high performance computing clusters 'Hummingbird' and 'Elkhorn'.
+Statistical analysis was conducted in R version 4.4.1 and Python version 3.9.25.

 ## Data availability
 Raw reads from RAD sequencing are available for download on NCBI at https://www.ncbi.nlm.nih.gov/sra/PRJNA1445311.